Dual Diagnosis Treatment Toledo, IL

 Jasper County Health Department - 21.7 miles from Toledo, IL

-Jasper County Health Department is a dual-diagnosis treatment center in Newton, IL that provides treatment services for mental health and substance use disorders that include panic disorder as well as post-partum depression.
+Jasper County Health Department is a dual-diagnosis treatment center in Newton, IL that offers treatment for mental health and substance abuse disorders that include OCD as well as avoidant personality disorder.

 Address: 106 East Edwards Street, Newton, IL 62448 in Jasper County